How to build communication skills with Autistic children

 Sanikan Wattanawongwan, Texas A&M University and J. Ganz, Texas A&M University

-1. Motivate the child to communicate
+1. Motivate the Autistic child to communicate

 Create opportunities for your child to practice communication skills.
 Show your child one of their favorite items and encourage your child to ask for it.
-Children are more likely to be engaged and communicate when activities are based on their interests.
+Autistic children are more likely to be engaged and communicate when activities are based on their interests.
 Compliment your child when they communicate.
 For instance, say “that’s a good question!” or “good job asking me for help!”

 Delicia, whose 3-year-old child, Pacho, has minimal verbal skills, motivates her child to speak by placing a cookie in a jar.
 Pacho can see the cookie but he cannot get it by himself.
 He has to ask for it.
 After Delicia teaches him how to ask for it, she will give him the cookie and praise him by saying “Good job telling me.”